-- (o) The investments of the scheme should be fairly valued on a regular basis in accordance with generally accepted accounting principles and industry's best practices, applied on a consistent basis. - (p) Full particulars of the valuation frequency, the valuation methods of the scheme's investments and the identity and qualifications of the valuation agent(s) must be disclosed in the offering document. - (q) The offering document of the scheme should include a warning to the effect that some of the underlying investments of the scheme may not be actively traded and there may be uncertainties involved in the valuation of such investments.
-Potential investors should be warned that under such circumstances, the net asset value of the scheme may be adversely affected.
+- (p) Full particulars of the valuation frequency, the valuation methods of the scheme's investments, the identity and qualifications of the valuation agent(s), the experience of the valuation agent(s) in evaluating hedge fund assets and the relationship of the agent(s) with the scheme's management company or its group of companies and, where applicable, with the prime broker must be disclosed in the offering document. - (q) The offering document of the scheme must include a warning to the effect that some of the underlying investments of the scheme may not be actively traded and there may be uncertainties involved in the valuation of such investments.
+Potential investors must be warned that under such circumstances, the net asset value of the scheme may be adversely affected.

-- (r) The front cover of the offering document must display prominently the following warning statements: - (i) the scheme uses alternative investment strategies and the risks inherent in the scheme are not typically encountered in traditional funds: - (ii) the scheme undertakes special risks which may lead to substantial or total loss of investment and is not suitable for investors who cannot afford to take on such risks; - (iii) investors are advised to consider their own financial circumstances and the suitability of the scheme as part of their investment portfolio; and - (iv) investors are advised to read this offering document and should obtain professional advice before subscribing to the scheme.
+- (r) The front cover of the offering document must display prominently the following warning statements: - (i) the scheme uses alternative investment strategies and the risks inherent in the scheme are not typically encountered in traditional funds; - (ii) the scheme undertakes special risks which may lead to substantial or total loss of investment and is not suitable for investors who cannot afford to take on such risks; - (iii) investors are advised to consider their own financial circumstances and the suitability of the scheme as part of their investment portfolio; and - (iv) investors are advised to read this offering document and should obtain professional advice before subscribing to the scheme.

-Note: The text of the warning statements may be varied but the message should be clear and not disguised.
+Note: The text of the warning statements may be varied but the message must be clear and not disguised.

-(s) For the purpose of Chapter 6.1, the offering document should give lucid explanations of the investment strategy of the scheme and the risks inherent in the scheme.
+(s) For the purpose of Chapter 6.1, the offering document must disclose all relevant matters relating to the investment operations and risk management aspects of the scheme and give lucid explanations of the investment strategy of the scheme and the risks inherent in the scheme.

-Note: For example, explanations should be given on the nature of the scheme; the markets covered; the instruments used; the risk and reward characteristics of the strategy; the circumstances under which the scheme would work best and the circumstances hostile to the performance of the scheme; the risk control mechanism, including the setting of investment and borrowing parameters to control the risks; the terms of the offering; and the responsibilities of each of the relevant parties.
+Note: For example, explanations should be given on the nature of the scheme; the markets covered; the instruments used; the risk and reward characteristics of the strategy; the circumstances under which the scheme would work best and the circumstances hostile to the performance of the scheme; the risk management and internal control mechanism, including the setting of investment and borrowing parameters to control the risks; the terms of the offering; the on-going monitoring of the scheme's investment and asset allocation process and the performance of the scheme; the on-going monitoring of the standards of the services provided by key service providers, for example, prime brokers and administrators and the replacement process of these service providers and the responsibilities of each of the relevant parties.